Urban John Vehr: Early life

 The oldest of six children, Urban Vehr was born in the Price Hill section of Cincinnati, Ohio, to Anthony and Catharine (née Hamann) Vehr.
 His father was a mechanical engineer.
 After graduating from St. Xavier College in Cincinnati, Urban Vehr studied theology at Mount St. Mary's Seminary of the West in the same city.

 Priesthood

 Vehr was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop Henry K. Moeller on May 29, 1915.
 After his ordination, Vehr was assigned as a curate at Holy Trinity Parish in Middletown, Ohio.
 He was transferred in 1923 to the College of Mount St. Joseph in Cincinnati to serve as its chaplain.

 In 1924, Vehr earned a Master of Education degree from the Catholic University of America in Washington, D.C.
 After his return to Cincinnati, he was appointed superintendent of the Catholic schools in the archdiocese.
-Vehr was appointed d as rector of St. Gregory Minor Seminary in Cincinnati in 1927 was raised to the rank of monsignor.
+Vehr was appointed d as rector of Saint Gregory Seminary in Cincinnati in 1927 was raised to the rank of monsignor.